Lake Oconee Fishing Report January 2009

 Oconee: Level: Full pool.
-Temp: 58-62 degrees.
-Clarity: Clear for Oconee this time of year.
+Temp: 54 degrees.
+Clarity: Stained.

 Other Articles You Might Enjoy